-The mission of the Freshman Year Experience is to empower freshmen to become academically successful and socially responsible students at Lindsey Wilson College.
+The mission of the Freshman Year Experience (FYE) is to empower freshmen to become academically successful and socially responsible students at Lindsey Wilson College.

-The Freshman Year Experience (FYE) promotes successful student transition from high school to Lindsey Wilson College.
-The Lindsey Wilson Faculty, four Freshman Advisors (FAs), and the Director of FYE, establish a working relationship with students through intensive advising that guides them through course selection and registration, as well as provides information, referrals, and coordination with campus services.
+FYE promotes successful student transition from high school to Lindsey Wilson College.
+The Lindsey Wilson Faculty, four Freshman Advisors (FAs), and the Director of FYE establish a working relationship with students through intensive advising that guides them through course selection and registration as well as provides information, referrals, and coordination with campus services.
 In addition, FYE hosts social events throughout the academic year to encourage students to become actively involved in campus life.
 Lindsey Wilson requires all first-time, full-time students to complete the Freshman Seminar course.
-This seminar provides an in-depth exploration into behaviors and activities that promote success in college including student skill-development, service learning and healthy social living.
+This seminar provides an in-depth exploration into behaviors and activities that promote success in college, including student skill-development, service learning and healthy social living.

 The FYE incorporates curricular and co-curricular elements.
 The two courses that are part of the FYE are Freshman Seminar and Peer Mentor Leadership.
 Academic advising for freshmen is coordinated through the FYE.
-The co-curricular elements of the program include ACES (Achieving Collegiate Excellence and Success), Commuter Student Association, The Peak coffee house, and other social events planned by the FYE staff.
+The co-curricular elements of the program include ACES (Achieving Collegiate Excellence and Success), CORE, and other social events planned by the FYE staff.